walterkwong/vit_receipt/README.md

     ```

 **Note:**
-The first run will download the model (~5GB).
+The first run will download the model (~6.54 GB).
 Ensure you have sufficient disk space and a stable internet connection.
 Also, this is a very immature project solely for personal use, but do let me know if you want me to work on this project.

 Model used: openbmb/MiniCPM-V-4_5-int4